campusrover/prrexamples/README.md

-# prrexamples
+# Welcome Cosi119a to the PRRExamples supplementary repository!
-This repository is a supplement to the Programming Robots with ROS textbook containing updated versions of all of the code provided in the book to ensure the examples are all functional.
+This repository is for Cosi119a - Autonomous Robotics and acts as a supplement to the Programming Robots with ROS textbook.
+It contains all of the code from the textbook but updated to make sure it all runs correctly.